dinakidane/guess-number/README.md

     ![Start game](./images/start-game.png)

     - The user will get a specific response letting them know if the letter the chose is not in the selected word
-    - This will also be followed by the hangman being draw
+    - This will also be followed by the hangman being drawn
+    - If the letter that the user has typed in isn't part of the alphabet, there will be no response
+    - This will indicate that the user has typed an invalid character.
+It won't take away the number of attempts

     ![Wrong answer](./images/wrong.png)